Ski touring Senja, Norway

 Ski tours over the fjords

 The Sunmore Alps rise out of the spectacular fjord landscape of Norway.
-Despite the supposedly low summit heights of just 2,000 m, the peaks are alpine and often glaciated.
+Despite the supposedly low summit heights of just 2,000 m, the peaks of the Sunmore Alps are alpine and often glaciated.
 One of the best-of-lifetime ski tours is the one to the 1,953 m high Hogstolen.
-You climb from the Trollstigen pass road over mountain pastures and high valleys, finally over glaciers to the rocky summit.
-The...
+You climb from the Trollstigen pass road over mountain pastures and high valleys, finally over glaciers to the...

 Crete - Ski touring trip with private mountain guide:in